AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/titan-basics/multi-user-operation.md

 locally or to save changes back to the Master console.

 The toolbar will show details of the master/slave status.
-Console legends can be changed in the System menu using the \[Console Legend\] option.
+Console legends can be changed in the System menu using the <Keys.SoftKey>Console Legend</Keys.SoftKey> option.

 ![Shell Slave](/docs/images/Shell-Slave.png)